 Why Study English Language?

-Our modules will give you a sound and scientific insight into the structure and use of language, as well as into the history of English and sociolinguistics (the relationship between language and society).
+Our introductory and advanced modules will give you a strong foundational background and important scientific insight into the nature, structure and use of language, as well as into the history of English and sociolinguistics (the relationship between language and society).

-Our English Language course also provides opportunities for you to focus on the issues of bilingualism, teaching English and/or Welsh linguistics, preparing you for specific career opportunities in those fields (some of which may require additional training).
+Our English Language course also provides opportunities for you to focus on the issues of teaching English and/or Welsh linguistics and bilingualism preparing you for specific career opportunities in those fields (some of which may require additional training).